Hague report lists countries who are not compliant; seek experienced International Divorce and Abduction Attorneys as early as posibile.

 Legal Ramifications Complex In International Divorce, Abduction Cases and Hague Convention

-For more information about child abduction issues and the Hague Convention, click here to go to the U.S. Department of State’s website on child issues.
-To see the current list of 92 countries that are Hague Convention partners, click here.
+Child abduction issues and the Hague Convention and the current list of 92 countries that are Hague Convention partners can be found on the US Dept of State.
 But, do not naively believe that just because a country is a signatory of The Hague Convention that there is little reason to worry about abduction possibilities.
 There are even several cases in Canada listed in the report!
 Due to the legal ramifications in international divorce and custody matters, these cases are very complex.
 At the moment I am involved with Hague cases involving Japan, India, The United Kingdom and Ghana.
 Be sure to involve a family law attorney as early as possible.
 Be sure to find one who is experienced with international divorce, abduction and custody matters if you may be looking at a situation with non-US legal implications.

 Robert L. Mues